Tamar Braxton Claps Back After Joseline Hernandez Appears On ‘The Real’, ‘B****, I’m A Winner!’

 @FARRION_ also confirmed the Braxton sister’s Instagram stories chat, posting a screen shot from the video which showed Braxton lying on a sun lounger and blowing a kiss to her followers.

-Though Tamar didn’t explicitly refer to her rocky past with The Real following her firing last year, some Twitter users claimed Braxton may have been throwing just a little shade at her former show with her joking diss remarks, as the daytime talk show notably ruffled feathers with her fans by hiring Hernandez to serve as a week-long guest co-host from January 23 until January 28.
+Though Tamar didn’t explicitly refer to her rocky past with The Real following her firing last year, some Twitter users claimed Braxton may have been throwing just a little shade at her former show with her joking diss remarks as the daytime talk show notably ruffled feathers with her fans by hiring Hernandez to serve as a week-long guest co-host from January 23 until January 28.

 Tamar’s fans were quick to fire back at the show for hiring Joseline, who got into a nasty war of words with Braxton a number of years ago, to be a temporary co-host for the week, jumping to the Braxton Family Values star’s defense after rumors swirled last year that her over-the-top personality could have been the reason she was fired from the show after two seasons.